mkandziora/PhylUp/how_to_start.md

                      It can be set to None and then for all taxa, there will be the maximum number of threshold sequences retrieved.
                     If it is set to species, there will no more than the maximum number of sequences randomly choosen from all sequences available for all the subspecies.
                         It can be set to any ranks defined in the ncbi taxonomy browser.
     * **different_level:** True or False.
-Makes hierachical adding of sequences possible - see Asteroideae example.
+Makes hierarchical adding of sequences possible - see Asteroideae example.
+    * **identical\_seqs:** True or False; set to True if identical sequences shall be kept

   * **Tree Calculation**:
     * **update_tree:** True or False.
 Set to true if you want to calculate an updated phylogeny from within the program.
 Often not advisable as HighPerformanceClusters are often set up in different ways and the tool might not make the use of the power of the cluster.

     * **backbone:** True or False.
 Set to true if you only want to add new sequences to existing tree, without recalculating the full tree.
+    * **modeltest\_criteria:** must be BIC, AIC or AICc; defined which information criterion is used to select substitution model for the alignment

   * **Internal settings:**

-    Will follow, if you are looking for it and it's not here, send us an email.
+    * **nodes\_fn:** path to nodes file from ncbi, is usually downloaded automatically and placed in the provided path
+    * **names\_fn:** path to names file from ncbi, is usually downloaded automatically and placed in the provided path

 #### **2. write your analysis file**
 ##### A. standard run